Salehdoviski/Gesture-Recognition-using-LSTM-and-Leap-Motion-Controller/README.md

 1. You need to create 2 virtual environments for the deep learning and 2.7.11 python version for the leap motion sdk.
 2. Do not forget to run each environment on a seperated thread.

-You can download the Leap motion SDK from the official website: